dso-toolkit/dso-toolkit/CONTRIBUTING.md

-# Contributing to the DSO Toolkit and DSO Component Library
+# Contributing to the DSO Toolkit
 This repository houses several projects:
 * `/packages/dso-toolkit`: A component library
 * `/packages/styling`: A CSS implementation written in SCSS